-Obama Accused Of Tooting His Own Horn By Awarding Himself Distinguished Medal (Opinion)
+Obama Accused Of Tooting His Own Horn By Awarding Himself Distinguished Medal [Opinion]

 — Peter Cook (@PentagonPresSec) January 4, 2017

-When Obama took to the podium he had some things to say that didn’t appear consistent with his recent actions.
+When Obama took to the podium, he had some things to say that didn’t appear consistent with his recent actions.
 According to Breitbart, President Obama stressed the importance of a smooth transition from one administration to the other.
 He said, “We’ve got to make sure that during this transition period that there is a seamless passing of the baton, that there’s continuity.”

 This comes on the heels of the headlines saturated with reports of several alleged roadblocks that Obama is accused of putting in the way of Trump’s administration coming on board.
 One of the more recent alleged roadblocks reported is Obama’s plans to release Guantanamo Bay detainees before his term is officially over.
 He plans to do this despite Trump asking the sitting president to refrain from this action.
 Trump tweeted his thoughts on Obama preparing to release those prisoners, which is seen below.